-It is my pleasure to present the 2014 Healesville & District Community Enterprise Limited Annual Report.
+It is my pleasure to present the 2015/16 Healesville & District Community Enterprise Limited Annual Report.

-We opened the door of the doors Healesville Community Bank® Branch in February 2011 and have grown slowly but steadily since.
+We celebrated five years of operation of the Healesville Community Bank® Branch in February 2016 and have grown slowly but steadily during this time.
 The economic landscape remains a persistent challenge of a low growth environment and strong competition, initially for retail deposits then latterly for loans.
 Disappointedly, we again have to report a full financial year loss.
 However the branch has performed well over the last 12 months despite the lackluster economy, and whilst borrowers have been rejoicing in historically low rates, this means of course the depositors are having historical low returns.
 Frustratingly our community understands the Community Bank® model, where the more they support us, the more we can support our community, but are still conservative about moving their banking.
-Whilst we recognise that the delivery of another financial year loss is concerning, it is down from the previous year and so we are satisfied that it reflects our disciplined approach to expense management and continued growth by our hard work on the Business Strategy.
+If community members were to do this it would make a large difference to our financial position.
+Whilst we recognise that the delivery of another financial year loss is concerning, it is lower than the previous year and are satisfied that it reflects our disciplined approach to expense management and continued growth by our hard work on the Business Strategy.

 The Community Bank® model is unique.
-Being connected to our community means that we understand that successful customers assist to create a successful community... this community involvement is our point of difference.
+Being connected to our community means that we understand that successful customers assist to create a successful community, this community involvement is our point of difference.

-Thanks to the support of Community Bank® branch customers and shareholders, the Australia-wide network has now returned more than \$130 million to support and strengthen local communities.
-This enormous achievement came as the Community Bank® network celebrated the opening of its 305th branch just 16 years after the Community Bank® concept was born in the Western Victorian farming townships of Rupanyup and Minyip in 1998.
+Thanks to the support of Community Bank® branch customers and shareholders, the Australia-wide network has now returned more than \$148 million to support and strengthen local communities.
+This enormous achievement came as the Community Bank® network celebrated the opening of its 305th Community Bank® branch just 16 years after the Community Bank® concept was born in the Western Victorian farming townships of Rupanyup and Minyip in 1998.
 We are a robust and maturing banking network where valued partnerships enhance banking services, taking the profits their banking business generates and reinvesting that funding into initiatives that will ultimately strengthen their community.

 Our Healesville Community Bank® Company has played its role in this milestone, supporting many projects and community groups to help Healesville grow and thrive.
-These community grants and sponsorships have made a significant difference to a number of local organisations including Healesville Music Festival, Yarra Valley Open Studios, Healesville Football & Netball club, Save Healesville Hospital Group, Historical Society and all the Healesville High and Primary Schools to name just a few.
+These community grants and sponsorships have made a significant difference to a number of local organisations including Healesville Music Festival, Yarra Valley Open Studios, Motorvation driver education, Healesville Football & Netball club, Save Healesville Hospital Group, Historical Society and all the Healesville High and Primary Schools to name just a few.
 We look forward to continuing to support these groups and others as more people bank with us and we become more successful.

-Ratings upgrade:
+Ratings upgrade

 Bendigo and Adelaide Bank Limited remains one of the few banks globally to be awarded an upgraded credit rating since the onset of the Global Financial Crisis.
-This means the Bank continues to be rated at least "A-" by Standard & Poor's, Moody's and Fitch in recognition of its strong performance in the face of what continues to be a challenging economic environment.
+This means Bendigo Bank continues to be rated at least "A-" by Standard & Poor's, Moody's and Fitch in recognition of its strong performance in the face of what continues to be a challenging economic environment.

-Government guarantee:
+Government guarantee